 "These dreamers can be found in every household across the country.
 Hearing their stories will help us understand what it took to get to where we are today, and allow us to recognize and celebrate their contributions as we prepare for the future," she added.

-Together with @EmiratesYouth, we launch the #EarlyDreamers initiative to capture the stories of the unsung heroes who shaped the UAE's first 50 years.— The Year of the 50th (@UAEYearOf) April 25, 2021
+Together with @EmiratesYouth, we launch the #EarlyDreamers initiative to capture the stories of the unsung heroes who shaped the UAE's first 50 years.— Year of Sustainability (@UAEYearOf) April 25, 2021

 Who are the Early Dreamers in your family?
 Visit https://t.co/cs19ZwW8W5 to share their stories now. pic.twitter.com/7G0l9RRtTp